Skip to main content

 Reinsurance and global claims trends

-Global reinsurance costs eased in early 2026.
-Rates declined by 12.5% to 20% globally, supported by strong capital levels and fewer major disaster losses than in recent years.
+Global reinsurance costs eased in early 2026, with rates declining over 12.5% globally, supported by strong capital levels and fewer major disaster losses than in recent years.
 This has strengthened insurers’ balance sheets and improved their appetite for risks.

 What this means for businesses